cyberbotics/webots-doc/guide/web-streaming.md

 `WebSockets` is supported in recent versions of Firefox, Chrome, Edge, Internet Explorer and Safari on Mac OS X (see details on the [WebSockets website](https://www.websocket.org/)).

-Moreover, please refer to [this section](web-animation.md#remarks-on-the-used-technologies-and-their-limitations).
+Additional limitations are described in [this section](web-animation.md#remarks-on-the-used-technologies-and-their-limitations).